ADX-629 Therapy for Sjogren-Larsson Syndrome

 Detailed Description

 Sjögren-Larsson syndrome (SLS) is a rare inherited disorder of fatty aldehyde metabolism characterized by congenital ichthyosis, spastic diplegia, intellectual disability, seizures and a distinctive retinopathy.
 The disease is caused by bi-allelic mutations in ALDH3A2, which results in deficient activity of fatty aldehyde dehydrogenase (FALDH) and leads to the build-up of harmful long-chain (C16-C20) aldehydes and alcohols.
 Accumulation of these lipids and their metabolic products in skin, brain and eyes is responsible for the symptoms, which persist lifelong.
-We hypothesize that elimination of fatty aldehydes using the oral pharmacologic aldehyde trapping agent ADX-629 will negate aldehyde toxicity, improve the biochemical abnormalities and have clinical efficacy for SLS patients.
+Investigators hypothesize that elimination of fatty aldehydes using the oral pharmacologic aldehyde trapping agent ADX-629 will negate aldehyde toxicity, improve the biochemical abnormalities and have clinical efficacy for SLS patients.

 This study is an open label, Phase 1/2, single center investigation of ADX-629 in SLS.
-The primary objective is to determine whether ADX-629 is safe and tolerable for use in SLS subjects.
+The primary objective is to determine whether ADX-629 is safe and tolerable for use in SLS participants.
 The secondary objective is to determine the efficacy of ADX-629 in reversing the biochemical abnormalities in SLS.
 Exploratory objectives are to evaluate the short-term clinical effects of ADX-629 on neurologic, cutaneous and ophthalmologic disease in SLS.

-All subjects will be studied at the University of Nebraska Medical Center/Children's Hospital & Medical Center in Omaha, Nebraska.
-Subjects will be treated with ADX-629 administered orally as 250 mg tablets for 12 weeks.
-Subjects will be monitored for safety of ADX-629 every 4 weeks by physical examination and biochemical safety tests.
+Up to 10 paticipants with genetically confirmed SLS who meet eligibility criteria will be enrolled.
+All participantss will be studied at the University of Nebraska Medical Center/Children's Hospital & Medical Center in Omaha, Nebraska.
+Participants will be treated with ADX-629 administered orally as 250 mg tablets for 12 weeks.
+Participants will be monitored for safety of ADX-629 every 4 weeks by physical examination and biochemical safety tests.

 The effects of ADX-629 on SLS-specific biomarkers will be determined after 12 weeks of drug treatment.
 Clinical tests will monitor neurological, dermatological and ophthalmologic response to drug.